sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The node selector to use to place the pods for the load balancer controller module
+The node selector to use to place the pods for the load balancer controller module.

 ## .spec.distribution.modules.aws.clusterAutoscaler.overrides.tolerations